 Trims/Sell

-• Taiwan Semiconductor - (information technology, trim)
+• Taiwan Semiconductor - information technology (eliminated position)

 Portfolio positioning